-The Act includes specific provisions on donor funds, particularly with regard to the reflection of donor funds on budget, their approval by Parliament, unauthorised use of donor funds, and reporting on donor funds.
+The Act includes specific provisions on donor funds, particularly about the reflection of donor funds on budget, their approval by Parliament, unauthorised use of donor funds, and reporting on donor funds.
 These provisions are detailed in the table below.

 Specific provisions for the management of donor funds in the FMPA